PersonIKnow/PersonIKnow/README.md

 - 📫 How to reach me zachary1.voce@gmail.com

 Things to add to Github Portfolio:
-- Mods from Terraria's TModLoader, Specifically the content mod and Better Master Mode.
-(Only if it's warrented.
-Not really a point if I don't add my own mechanic/system as the other stuff is already made)
 - Games I've made in Already made game engines (such as Unity or Unreal Engine), If I end up doing that while in Uni.
 - Put Custom game Engine (Along with what I made with the engine).